 - Born August 4, 1948 in Richmond, VA USA

-Although he was naturally a righthanded hitter, Johnny Grubb learned to bat as a lefty by imitating his idol, Mickey Mantle.
+Although he was naturally a right-handed hitter, Johnny Grubb learned to bat lefty by imitating his idol, Mickey Mantle.

 Johnny was picked in the secondary phase of the 1971 amateur draft by the San Diego Padres, his 4th time being drafted, and that summer hit .308 for the Lodi Padres.
 In 1972 he hit .296 for the Alexandria Aces and broke into the majors in September.
 He hit .333 in 21 at-bats.

 Grubb spent four years as a regular with the Padres.
 In perhaps his best year, as a rookie in 1973, he hit .311 and was sixth in the Rookie of the Year voting.
-Dave Winfield joined him in the Padres' outfield, getting to the majors straight out of college in mid-season that year.
-He made his lone All-Star appearance in 1974, when he it .286 in 140 games.
+Dave Winfield joined him in the Padres' outfield, going to the majors straight out of college in mid-season.
+Grubb made his lone All-Star appearance in 1974, when he hit .286 in 140 games.

 After the 1976 season he was traded to the Cleveland Indians, with whom he spent the 1977 and part of the 1978 season.
 He hit well both seasons, but injuries limited him to 34 games in 1977 and he was traded near the end of the 1978 season to the Texas Rangers, for whom he hit .394 in 21 games.

-After his playing days he was a coach for the 1990 Richmond Braves and coached under manager Phil Niekro with the women's Colorado Silver Bullets team.
-He then became coach at his old high school, and one of his players was Cla Meredith.
+Grubb was a player/coach for the Richmond Braves in 1988 and coach for the team in 1989-1991.
+He coached under manager Phil Niekro with the women's Colorado Silver Bullets team.
+He became coach at his old high school, and one of his players was Cla Meredith.

 - 1973 Topps All-Star Rookie Team